tireddy2/jose-hybrid-encrypt/README.md

-# Hybrid key exchange in JOSE
+# Hybrid key exchange in COSE

-This is the working area for the IETF [jose](https://datatracker.ietf.org/wg/jose/documents/) Internet-Draft.
+This is the working area for the IETF [cose](https://datatracker.ietf.org/wg/cose/documents/) Internet-Draft.

 ## Contributing